 Road links – both Bournemouth and Southampton are little over half an hour away

 Railway station – Salisbury is the nearest

-The Memorial Hall was built in 1840, on land donated by the then Lord Radnor, not as a village hall but as a public school for boys.
+The Downton Memorial Hall was built in 1840, on land donated by the then Lord Radnor, not as a village hall but as a public school for boys.
 It became a Public Hall in 1896, when the current primary school in Gravel Close was built, and renamed the Memorial Hall after the Great War.
 The two storey new extension, housing the pre-school on the ground floor and two state of the art meeting rooms upstairs, was completed in November 2018.
-The whole building was renamed the Downton Memorial Centre.
+The whole building was renamed The Downton Memorial Centre.

-The primary meeting room is called the Bonvalot Room.
+The primary meeting room is called The Bonvalot Room.
 This room is dedicated to Second Lieutenant Edward Bonvalot who was fatally wounded in the First World War in 1915.
 After the war his mother, Mrs Elizabeth Bonvalot, purchased the land adjacent to the Memorial Hall to create a garden, now the Memorial Gardens, in memory of her son.

-The secondary meeting room is called the Centenary Room to commemorate the 100th year anniversary since the end of the Great War; the new extension was opened on the weekend of this anniversary in November 2018.
+The secondary meeting room is called The Centenary Room to commemorate the 100th year anniversary since the end of the Great War; the new extension was opened on the weekend of this anniversary in November 2018.
 This room is dedicated to the 44 soldiers and seamen from Downton Parish who fought and died in the war and to all who returned.

-Registered Charity No: 305507
+Registered Charity No: 1183511